praj-bellakka/tp/docs/UserGuide.md

 > **⚠️ Notes to Windows user**
 >
 > We strongly recommend you using cmd to execute.
 If you are using git-bash, before running the program,
-> please type `chcp.com 65001`.
+> please type `chcp 65001`.
 You should see the following:
 > ```
 > C:\Users\USER>chcp 65001
 > Active code page: 65001